alehuo/piweather/README.md

 * Start Redis server
 * *npm start*

-**Note: Back end is designed to run on a Pi, you can choose where to host the front end.**
+**Note: Back end is designed to run on a Pi, but you can choose where to host the front end.**

 ## License ##